-If kimonos, wrap skirts and off-shoulder blouses are it trends this summer in the fashion world, statement earrings and fine jewellery depicting FACES are definitely the trends not to miss in the world of jewellery.
+If kimonos, wrap skirts and off-shoulder blouses are IT trends in the fashion world this summer, statement earrings and fine jewellery depicting FACES are definitely the trends not to miss in the world of jewellery right now.

 Face it – this trend is everywhere.
 Just take a look below.

 Danish jewellery designer Vibe Harsløf has made the most stunning pieces depicting sculptural faces for her SS18 collection.

 The Face Ring from the Australian jewellery label Sara and Sebastian features a face design evolved from a single line drawing.
 The two designers are well-known for combining modernism and classicism in their approach to design and only using reclaimed gold in the label’s pieces.

 The Sister Earrings by Open House Project are carved by hand from sterling silver.
 The designs are branded for being slightly irregular, what some also like to call perfectly imperfect.

 Jill Martinelli and Sabine Le Guyader are the creative women behind the American brand Lady Grey.
 The girls aim to create fashion forward jewellery that brings their progressive design philosophies to the ready-to-wear market, through a distinctive use of materials and bold structures.

 Their Silhouette Brooch is hand carved from plated bronze.